-1. Involve your employees, end users and even clients, as appropriate, in your major business technology systems.
+Involve your employees, end-users, and clients, as appropriate, in your major business technology systems.
 New business software selection isn’t a technology effort, it’s a business initiative.
-Engage your employees in discussions about how they currently use technology, don’t use it and could use it more efficiently.
+Engage your employees in discussions about how they currently use technology, don’t use it, or could use it more efficiently.

-2. Focus on the HOW more than the WHAT.
 Rather than focusing on a brand name and the bells and whistles of a certain technology, first focus on how your core business processes should integrate with each other and how they should align with core business systems.
 Too many companies focus exclusively on the features of the technology they are buying, ignoring key business processes until after the purchase.
-The problem here is that it’s often determined after purchase that the new software doesn’t quite align with how the company functions – leading to expensive customizations, frustrations and work arounds.
+The problem here is that it’s often determined after purchase that the new software doesn’t quite align with how the company functions – leading to expensive customizations, frustrations, and workarounds.

-3. Build nimbleness into your software technology roadmap.
-While large enterprise resource planning (ERP) systems may enable companies to integrate everything into one seamless platform, they can also create potential bottlenecks when business needs evolve or change completely.
-Today’s cloud based or software as a service (SaaS) platforms enable businesses far more flexibility and nimbleness without sacrificing too much capability.
-Looking beyond the traditional business software brands could provide a solution that saves money, better meets your specific business needs and provides critical flexibility down the road.
+While large enterprise resource planning (ERP) systems may enable companies to integrate everything into one seamless platform, they can also create potential bottlenecks when business needs to evolve or change completely.
+Today’s cloud-based or software as a service (SaaS) platforms enable businesses far more flexibility and nimbleness without sacrificing too much capability.
+Looking beyond the traditional business software brands could provide a solution that saves money, better meet your specific business needs, and provides critical flexibility down the road.

 Contact Hartman Executive Advisors